pmitra01/pmitra01.github.io/_posts/2023-03-23-euler-number-recarved.markdown

 </div>

-- one can derive logarithms to any base, so then why choose $$e$$?
-What made $$e$$ so special, or how did it simplify calculations?
+- one can derive logarithms to any base, so then why choose the irrational number '$$e$$' of value $2.71828$..?
+What made $$e$$, a.k.a.
+Euler's number, so special and how did it uniquely simplify calculations?
 Does the constant have a more tangible interpretation that I can understand?
 - Did $$e$$ derive its special position as the ubiquitous exponential function we use everywhere simply because of the nice properties the log to base e had?
 That is almost a cyclic argument, since the log was defined to be the inverse of the exponential function.
 There obviously was more, but...
-- My investigation began with how the mathematician (cum physicist cum astronomer) John Napier, discovered the
-  logarithm and introduced the world to 'logarithmic tables' in $1614$.
+- My investigation began with how the mathematician (cum physicist cum astronomer) John Napier, discovered the logarithm and introduced the world to 'logarithmic tables' in $1614$.
 This was a numerical invention by Napier who was trying to simplify large, laborious calculations with big numbers that were commonplace in astronomy.
 I was amazed to learn that Napier had never explicitly arrived at or even recognised the presence of a foundational constant ($e$) underpinning his work.
-His logarithmic lookup tables **predated** the discovery of $$e$$ and the tools of [modern calculus](https://en.wikipedia. org/wiki/Calculus).
+His logarithmic lookup tables **predated** the discovery of $$e$$ and the tools of [modern calculus](https://en.wikipedia.org/wiki/Calculus).
 Yet, miraculously, the base used in his version of logarithms turned out to be a scaled version of $$e$$: to be specific they involved the base $$\frac{1}{e}$$ and the value $10^7$!
 The fact that $$e$$, or some scaled version of it was the foundation of this entire table of hundreds of painstakingly computed numerical values, without any explicit knowledge or recognition of $$e$$ **had** to be more than just coincidence.
-(Note, unlike Napier's version above, modern day logarithms are calculated with the base 'e' )
+(Note, unlike Napier's version above, modern day logarithms are calculated with the base 'e')
 - One step further in my investigation, I revisited the contribution of the next popular character in the history of
   $$e$$ - Bernoulli.
 Fascinatingly, according to math folklore, he inched closer to discovering this amazing number not through the lens of natural sciences or pure math, but from examining the financial concept of compound